FerJoanEne/tiendaApp/README.md

 # tiendaApp
 JAVA-MYSQL-HIBERNATE-MAVEN
-Requirements:
+#Requirements:
-- Maven 3.8.6 or more
+- Maven 3.8.4 or more
 - Java 1.8 or more
 - JDK 13 or more